The Layoff Lady

 • As an Achiever, I thrive when making a to-do list (aligned with my higher-level goals) and checking off items to know I've accomplished something useful in a given day.
 I also achieve by meeting deadlines and being able to note each goal met.
 Winning!

 • Individualization helps me to be a good people manager.
-For example, I know that one employee would love to be given an award in front of his coworkers, while another would prefer to have his work affirmed privately.
+For example, I know that one employee would love to be given an award in front of her coworkers, while another would prefer to have his work affirmed privately.
 It also helps me know that one person needs ongoing feedback and another needs just a broad suggestion of the work to be done, and both will be successful.

-Additional Strategies for Identifying Strengths and Talents
+More Strategies for Finding Strengths and Talents

 Here are a few other strategies for identifying what you're good at and how you show up in the world: